Re-Hashed: 27 Surprising IoT Statistics You Don’t Already Know

 The Internet of Things (IoT) has been a hot topic for decades — ever since a few Carnegie Mellon University graduate students decided to use ARPANET (the precursor to the modern Internet) and a sensory board to monitor the temperature and availability of a Coca-Cola machine’s products in the 1980s.
 But where is the IoT industry headed?
-Looking at some of the highlights from the industry’s top IoT statistics helps to shed some light on the growth of the industry that has taken computers from being machines that once required entire rooms of space and revolutionized them into ones that can be worn on your wrist.
+Looking at some of the highlights from the industry’s top IoT statistics for 2021 helps to shed some light on the growth of the industry that has taken computers from being machines that once required entire rooms of space and revolutionized them into personal devices that can be worn on your wrist.

 The fourth industrial revolution (4IR) is making a significant impact in our world and how we do business.
 Nowadays, it seems like everything is connected to the internet.
 Manufacturing equipment, thermostats, refrigerators, wristwatches, baby monitors, automobiles, medical devices — even door locks.
 (Yeah, we don’t think all of these are particularly smart, either, considering the insecurities that plague IoT devices — but, hey, whatever floats your boat.)

 With all of this in mind, it’s no surprise that the topic of IoT statistics is also of interest to many people.
 After all, “internet of things statics” is a term that encompasses a lot of different areas such as:

-So, what IoT stats made our list for 2019?
+So, what IoT stats made our list for 2021?

 Let’s hash it out.

-20 Essential Internet of Things Statistics to Keep You Up to Speed
+27 Essential Internet of Things Statistics to Keep You Up to Speed

 IoT Statistics: An Overview of the IoT Market

 1 — The IoT Devices Market Anticipated to Top $1.3 trillion by 2026